blackmoonhp95/artical_cms/WRITEUP.md

 VM: The costs, scalability, and availability for a CMS app deployed through a VM are also reasonable.
 The VM allows for more customization of the app's capability.
 It also would really benefit developers who have already built a CMS app but it might not be supported through App Service but could work through the VM workflow.
 It also allows for more fine-tuning, so the developer can customize the VM to optimize their CMS app.

-My Choice: I chose App Service because the CMS app is lightweight, does not require robust compute power, and is easy to deploy through Azure.
+My Choice: App Service

+Justify: Because the CMS app is lightweight, does not require robust compute power, and is easy to deploy through Azure.
 The CMS App is straightforward and runs on a Python codebase, which is supported by App Service.
 Overall, a simple choice.
+Besides, the cost of Azure App Service is lower than VM's in the same tier.

 ### Assess app changes that would change your decision.